egmontmika/egmontmika.com/content/blog/are-you-controversial.md

 Sadly, this is where many a church movement finally ended.
 This is the weakness of mainstream Christianity throughout the centuries.
 And it still is.

-When the salt loses its saltiness it’s not good for anything.
+"When the salt loses its saltiness it’s not good for anything."

 Jesus was controversial.